kennethormandy/font-to-width/README.md

 				…
 			];
 			elements: ".ftw, .css-selector-or-jQuery-object"
 		});
 	</script>

 ### Notes
-* jQuery is required and must be present in the page before any FTW instances are created
+* ~~jQuery is required and must be present in the page before any FTW instances are created~~ The jQuery dependency has been removed from this version.
 * Multiple FontToWidth instances can be created using different font lists and elements.
-* Elements can be anything that is display:block or inline-block
+* Elements can be anything that is `display: block` or `inline-block`
-* If no fonts are specified, behavior reverts to a simple scale-to-width system
+* If no fonts are specified, behaviour reverts to a simple scale-to-width system

 ### Options